 It was more than 20 years later, at the Gettysburg Reunion in 1887, that the flag-waving girl incident was first mentioned in a speech made by Col. William Aylett, of Pickett’s division.
 Aylett said, “Why the bravest woman I ever saw was a Pennsylvania girl who defied Pickett’s whole division as we marched through the little town called Greencastle.
 She had a United States flag as an apron which she defiantly waved up and down as our columns passed by her and dared us to take it from her.”

-At this point, the Harrisburg Telegram picked up on Aylett’s story.
+At this point, the Harrisburg Telegraph picked up on Aylett’s story.
 The assigned reporter was to investigate and find out who this young girl was.
-The reporter tracked down Robert E. Garrett of Baltimore, who during the Civil War was an officer in the Fourth Alabama regiment, which was part of Pickett’s division.
+The reporter tracked down Robert E. Garrett of Baltimore, who during the Civil War was an officer in the 4th Alabama regiment, which was part of Pickett’s division.
 He remembered the flag-waving girl as “dark haired with a dark complexion.”
 Garrett was even able to identify her home on North Carlisle Street.

-The Dolly Harris incident inspired a number of published poems, well into the first three decades of the 20th century.
+The Dolly Harris incident also inspired a number of published poems, well into the first three decades of the 20th century.
 Some of the authors include: Charles W. Gaff, editor of the Valley Echo, who believed the girl was actually Sadie Smith; Helen Gray Cone, a professor of literature at Hunter College; W. W. Jacobs of Waynesboro; J. Howard West; George W. Keetoman, Highfield, Md., known as the South Mountain Bard; and Moody Rock, a well-known teacher in Montgomery Township.

 Dolly married John R. Lesher, a Civil War veteran and GAR member.
 She and her husband lived in Waynesboro, where they raised four sons and two daughters.
 In her adult years, Frances’ nickname was Fannie(y).
 In about 1898, the Leshers moved to Chambersburg.